Skip to main content

 • A service design that avoids storing raw sensitive content in our own long-term data stores.

-We are a small early-stage company and do not currently hold SOC 2, ISO 27001, or similar certifications ourselves.
-We rely on certified infrastructure providers (such as Supabase and other major cloud services) for core hosting and storage, and we will strengthen our own controls as we grow.
+We rely on certified infrastructure providers (such as Supabase and other major cloud services) for core hosting and storage.

 No security program is perfect.
 We cannot guarantee absolute security.